Nsfas Qualifying Criteria

 • Applicants whose combined household income is not more than R350 000 per annum

-Make sure you have the following supporting documents before submitting your application because all applicants must have them to be considered.
+Make sure you have the following supporting documents before submitting your application because all applicants must have them in order to be considered.
 Applications without these components won’t be considered:

 • South African ID document (this can include any of the following):